Part Seven: Specialized Service Operations

 Substance Abuse Prevention and Education recognizes the adjustments students face when they embark on their academic careers.
 Its mission is to continually develop and implement comprehensive and proactive prevention programs that help students understand the connection between substance abuse and future success, to identify their individual risk factors for chemical dependency, and examine the choices they have made regarding alcohol and other drug use.

-Services offered include counseling, substance education, class educational workshops and information and resources.
+Services offered include counseling, online substance education module, educational workshops and information and resources.

 - 760.01 General Function